-Latin American, Latinx and Caribbean studies is an interdisciplinary minor encompassing anthropology, communications, economics, geography, history, linguistics, political science, Spanish and Portuguese.
+Latin American, Latinx and Caribbean studies is an interdisciplinary minor encompassing anthropology, communications, economics, geography, history, linguistics, political science and Spanish.
 Knowledge of Latin America is especially valuable for students who plan to work in education, international organizations, government, social services, and business or for graduate studies related to Latin America.

 Students can complete the minor by selecting any five courses (20 credits) representing at least three disciplines.

 |SPAN 504||Intermediate Spanish II 2||0-4|

 An equivalent course as approved by a LALACS advisor can replace HIST 532 Modern Latin America.

 Minimum of high-intermediate level proficiency in Spanish.
 Equivalent courses or equivalent testing may be counted here.